buptxyb666/AdaptivePose/README.md

 ## Training and Testing

-After preparing the environment and data, you can train or test AdaptivePose with different network and input resolution.
+After preparing the environment and data, you can train or test AdaptivePose with different network and input resolution. ___🚀🚀🚀 Note that the image resolution can be optionally adjusted according to user's requirements for obtaining the different speed-accuracy trade-offs! 🚀🚀🚀___

 DLA34 with 512 pixels:
 ```